 No one expects to lose a loved one in a sudden accident, and when the incident is the result of someone else’s negligence, it only becomes even more difficult.
-Unfortunately, these types of accidents are common as around 40,000 people in the United States die each year due to the actions of another person or entity.
+Unfortunately, these types of accidents are common, as around 40,000 people in the United States die each year in auto accidents due to the actions of another person or entity.

 When this happens, surviving family members are often left without the answers or financial compensation they need to deal with the resulting economic losses.
-Mama Justice is here to help make sure that doesn’t happen to you.
+Mama Justice is here to help ensure that doesn’t happen to you.

 Wrongful death is a civil case brought by family members and dependents against individuals who caused the death of another person.
 A wrongful death action can have higher stakes than a criminal case, the highest of which are for those making the products or performing the actions that resulted in the death.